Systemx-ai/Pilot-X/ALL_RELEASES.md

 The detailed list of the work that has been currently done on V-0.0.0 Beta are as follows:
 - The base steering model from the paper "End-to-end Multi-Modal Multi-Task Vehicle Control for Self-Driving Cars with Visual Perceptions" has been implemented.
 Driving data was used from Driving in Downtown Chicago video by J_Utah.
--  A localizer comprising of EKF has been used for vehicle localization by using the vehicle dynamics bicycle model as a baseline.
+-  A EKF localizer has been used for vehicle localization by using the vehicle dynamics bicycle model as a baseline.
+Extended Kalman Filters are implemented by writing the system's dynamic equations and then calculating the Jacobians for the linearization.
+The reason being Extended Kalman Filters can model systems by linearizing the non-linear system at every step.
 -  An adaptive Cruise control has been developed from scratch.
 -  Geometric lateral control has been developed using a PI control along with anti-integral windup protection that steers to a position.
 (Also using the bicycle model as a potential baseline)
 -  For Research - A VAE has been used to learn the hidden representations of a video frame.
 Instead of using end to end learning in everything, this is an alternative method.
 Unlike a traditional autoencoder, a VAE maps the input data into the parameters of a probability distribution, such as the mean and variance of a Gaussian.
 Next thing to do is to train a RNN with hidden representations (latent vectors) of video frames as inputs .
 This way the RNN will learn temporal patterns of frames.